Mixing essential oils or blending is considered part art and part science. And I will tell why in this section.

 Why does this Matter?

-When we blend lighter molecules with heavier molecules, their synergistic effect allows for the lighter molecules to last longer and stay in the body longer!
+When we blend lighter molecules with heavier molecules, their synergistic effect allows for the lighter molecules to last longer!

 This is key when making perfumes as well.
 And this concept has been used by the perfume industry for years.
 The heavier oils that extend the life of the more volatile oils are called fixing oils or fixatives.
 Some of the best known fixatives are Ylang Ylang, Myrrh and Sandalwood Essential Oils.